markjprice/apps-services-net8/docs/errata/improvements.md

 - [Page 445 - Installing Azure Functions Core Tools](#page-445---installing-azure-functions-core-tools)
 - [Page 460 - Implementing a function that works with queues and BLOBs](#page-460---implementing-a-function-that-works-with-queues-and-blobs)
 - [Page 648 - Exploring the Anchor Tag Helper](#page-648---exploring-the-anchor-tag-helper)

+# Page 15 - Using Visual Studio Code for cross-platform development

+> Thanks to [Emre Duman](https://github.com/Emopusta) who raised this issue on [June 27, 2024](https://github.com/markjprice/apps-services-net8/issues/20).

+I provided a link to the Stack Overflow 2023 survey but a more direct link to the chart about Visual Studio Code being the preferred IDE would be: https://survey.stackoverflow.co/2023/#most-popular-technologies-new-collab-tools-prof

 # Page 169 - Nested and child tasks